cazzwastaken/borderless-imgui-window/README.md

 - Clone the repo
 - Customize menu to your liking
 - Build in Release | x86
+- Find your binary in the `Release` folder
 - Enjoy

 ## 🗿 Disclaimer